 Many people take their sense of smell for granted.
-However, losing just some of your sense of smell can affect your quality of life, resulting in deep feelings of loss and, in some cases, isolation and depression.
+However, even experiencing a reduced sense of smell can affect your quality of life, resulting in deep feelings of loss and, in some cases, isolation and depression.
 Smell loss affects millions of people worldwide.
 In fact, it’s been estimated that around 5% of people in the UK are affected by smell loss – that’s around 3.25 million people – with an additional 15% affected by a reduced sense of smell (hyposmia).

 Anosmia is a complete absence of the sense of smell.
 It is further defined as acquired or congenital depending on whether or not you had a sense of smell at birth.

 Hyposmia is a reduced sense of smell.

 Phantosmia is when you experience smells that aren’t there.

 Your sense of smell can also affect your perception of flavour.
 Many people confuse their smell loss with losing their sense of taste (ageusia); however, taste disorders are much rarer than smell disorders.

 There are many causes of smell loss.
 Some create temporary issues while others can lead to long-term problems.
 They include:

 An infection, such as a cold, flu or sinusitis